- Homosexuality

 Hate crime protections in Sindh is no protections.

-LGBT employment discrimination in Sindh is unknown.
+LGBT employment discrimination in Sindh is gender identity only.

-LGBT housing discrimination in Sindh is unknown.
+LGBT housing discrimination in Sindh is gender identity only.

 Serving openly in military in Sindh is unknown.